Fulham Palace is temporarily closed until further notice. Please check the venue's website for the latest details.

 The residence of the Bishops of London for over 12 centuries, Fulham Palace completed a major restoration project in 2019 and now houses a brand-new museum charting the social and archaeological history of the site.

-Fulham Palace was the residence of the Bishop of London for over 12 centuries, starting out as a country retreat before being used as his official home in the 20th century – continuing up until 1973.
-The building dates between the 15th and 20th centuries, including a Tudor courtyard and great hall, a Victorian chapel and Georgian and Gothic additions.
+The building dates between the 15th and 20th centuries and includes a newly restored Tudor courtyard and great hall, a Victorian chapel and Georgian and Gothic additions.

-The palace has exhibitions of contemporary art in the gallery, a restored walled garden and a collection of rare trees.
+For a haven of peace, head out to the 13-acre botanic garden with its stunning plantings, rare trees and beautiful walled garden.
 The ancient evergreen oak is estimated to be at least 450 years old and is a Great Tree of London.
 It may have been planted by Bishop Grindal (1559-1570), who sent grapes grown at the palace to Elizabeth I each year.

 Fulham Palace also runs an exciting programme of temporary exhibitions in the newly created gallery space.